fubar2/toolfactory-galaxy-server/README.md

 report and updated archive to the user's current history magically
 3. A warning that it would be extraordinarily unwise to ever expose this appliance anywhere on the public internet.
 Please, just don't.

+## Depends upon

+This is a flavour of the docker-compose infrastructure copied from https://github.com/bgruening/docker-galaxy-stable - there is excellent documentation at that site.
+Respect.
+A few minor pointers only are provided below - please refer to the original documentation for details about this extensive infrastructure for Galaxy flavours.

 ## WARNING!

 **This appliance has been configured to "work around" some of Galaxy's normally very strict job runner isolation features**

-Running it on any server accessible from the public internet and potential miscreants is strongly discouraged as a result.
+Users are strongly discouraged from running it on any server accessible from the public internet and potential miscreants.
-It is safe to run on a laptop or desktop and runs as a set of Docker containers.
+It is safe to run on a sanely secured laptop or desktop.
+It runs as a set of Docker containers so secured to that extent from the host system.
 ToolFactory and other related source code is included in this repository for the curious or the dubious.

 ## Installation and startup